ZaidTech87/Backend-Engineering-Assignment/README.md

-🚀 Virality Engine - Spring Boot Microservice
+Social_Posts - Spring Boot Microservice
 A high-performance Spring Boot microservice that implements atomic Redis guardrails to prevent AI compute runaway in a social media platform with bot interactions.

 📋 Table of Contents